-Nette Holopainen (firstname.lastname@example.org) is an MSSc student in social and cultural anthropology with special interests in urban life and art.
-She is currently finishing her master’s thesis on the layered landscape of gentrification in Brooklyn.
+Nette Holopainen (firstname.lastname@example.org) has an MSSc in social and cultural anthropology, and is interested in urban life and art.
+Her master’s thesis studied the layered landscape of gentrification in Brooklyn.

 Researchers affiliated with Helsinki Inequality Initiative (INEQ) are listed in the University of Helsinki's research portal.

 Would you like to join the INEQ community?